knmorgan/grammar-bot/README.markdown

 Open replacements.json and follow the template to insert new replacements.
 As of now you can insert either a grammatical error or a spelling error.

+### Tweets ###
+Modify tweets.dat to change the contents of the tweets.  $USER, $CORRECTION, and $ERROR will be changed to the appropriate values for each tweet.
+Tweets are delimited by a new line, and tweets will be chosen at random among the list.

 ## Run Grammar Bot ##
 	python grammar-bot.py